Conditions We Treat

 Ocular tumors including melanomas of the eye, choroidal hemangiomas, conjunctival tumors, benign eye disease, and other eye tumors are treated at UCSF.
-Proton therapy is used in a majority of cases, particularly for ocular melanomas.
-External beam radiation, intensity modulated radiation, stereotactic radiosurgery, and stereotactic radiation therapy may also be used.
+Proton ocular therapy is a specialized treatment at UCSF using a dedicated proton eye beam specifically developed for ocular patients.
+External beam radiation, intensity-modulated radiation, stereotactic radiosurgery, radioactive plaque therapy, and stereotactic radiation therapy are specialty areas at UCSF and may also be used for ocular cases.

 Ocular Melanoma (Melanomas of the Eye)

 Ocular melanoma is the most common primary adult tumor of the eye.
-Though it is a rare disease, UCSF’s dedicated Ocular Melanoma Proton Therapy Program has successfully treated and followed thousands of eye patients since 1978.
-Proton therapy (charged subatomic particles) is considered the “gold standard of care” for treatment of ocular melanoma.
+Though it is a rare disease, UCSF’s dedicated Ocular Melanoma and Ocular Tumors Proton Therapy Program has successfully treated and followed thousands of eye patients since 1978.
+Proton therapy (charged subatomic particles) is considered the “gold standard of care” for the treatment of ocular melanoma.

 “Ocular melanoma,” “uveal melanoma,” or “choroidal melanoma” are often used interchangeably.
 The terms describe melanomas, which arise from the eye, and can occur in the iris, ciliary body and/or choroidal regions of the eye.
 Melanomas are cancers that arise from specific types of pigmented (colored) cells in the body.
 Melanomas of the eye are rare.

 There are three main areas in the eye where melanomas arise:

 Together, these three regions of the eye are called the “uvea.”
 The choroid is the layer in which most eye melanomas arise.
 The choroid sits between the retina (nerve layer that is light sensitive in the back of the eye) and the sclera (white outer layer of the eye).